 The work described in this document is funded via a mixture of federal, state, and local funds.
 SKATS receives an allocation of federal planning (PL) funds, as per the funding agreement between ODOT and the Oregon MPOs.
-Because the amount of annual federal PL funds (about \$444,000) is inadequate to fund the necessary planning activities, \$550,000 in surface transportation program urban funds (STP-U) identified in the SKATS TIP are also used for the activities described in this UPWP.
+Because the amount of annual federal PL funds (about \$444,000) is inadequate to fund the necessary planning activities, \$562,000 in surface transportation program urban funds (STP-U) identified in the SKATS TIP are also used for the activities described in this UPWP.
 Both PL and STP-U funds require a match of non-federal funds from local or state sources (10.27 percent of the total must be from non-federal funds).
 SKATS also receives about \$144,000 in Section 5303 funds for transit planning related work, with the majority passed through to SAMTD to do regional and project related transit planning.
-A local match of 20 percent is required for 5303 funds, which is provided by SAMTD.
-The federal, state, and local funding for the SKATS program are illustrated in Table 1.
-The amount of PL, STP, and 5303 for each program and sub-program task are illustrated in Table 2.
+SAMTD provides the local match of 10.27 percent is for the 5303 funds.
+The federal, state, and local funding for the SKATS program are illustrated in Table 1. (pg.
+48) The amount of PL, STP, and 5303 for each program and sub-program task are illustrated in Table 2. (pg.
+49)

-ODOT also provides federal and state planning funds for planning studies within the SKATS boundary such as interchange area plans or expressway plans.
+ODOT will also provide federal and state planning funds for planning studies within the SKATS boundary for projects on the state system, such as interchange area plans or expressway plans.
 Competitive funding programs using federal and/or state funds -- such as ODOT's Transportation Growth Management (TGM) planning funds -- may also be the source of planning funds.
 Lastly, the local jurisdictions may use their own local funds on studies that have regional significance.
 SKATS is often asked to participate in these state and locally funded studies, especially if they impact the regional system.

 The dollar amount listed in Table 1 (pg.
-38) identifies the amount and source of funds that will be used by the MPO (SKATS), the MWVCOG, ODOT, and SAMTD in accomplishing these tasks.
+48) identifies the amount and source of funds that will be used by the MPO (SKATS), the MWVCOG, ODOT, and SAMTD in accomplishing these tasks.
 In addition, the estimate for each task is shown next to the discussion of the work presented in the five sections of this document.
 The allocation of funds among tasks is approximate and will be reassigned as conditions dictate.

-Summary of Major Planning Activities and Products in FY 2015-2016
+Summary of Major Planning Activities and Products in FY 2016-2017

-Many of the projects and activities listed in this year's UPWP are a continuation of work started in earlier years, but others are new for 2015-2016.
-Planning is a continuous process.
-The activities to be undertaken in FY 2015-2016 reflect this continuity.
-The major planning activities and products in the upcoming year are highlighted in this summary.
+Many of the projects and activities listed in this year's UPWP are a continuation of work started in earlier years, but others are new for 2016-2017.
+A large part of the UPWP is comprised on continuous activities such as committee meetings, TIP monitoring (adjustments, coordination with ODOT's STIP, and project tracking), data collection, model refinements, or activities that are on a regular cycle (producing draft and final RTPs and TIPs on 4-year and 2-year cycles, respectively).
+The major planning activities and products in the upcoming year are highlighted in the summary below.
 Details of this work are provided in later sections of this UPWP.